martyvona/ArduMon/README.md

 * is implemented in a single header file
 * allows multiple instances; e.g. a text CLI on `Serial0` for user interaction and a binary packet interface on `Serial1` to communicate with another Arduino.

 In many cases the same command handler can work in both binary and text mode: call the ArduMon `recv(...)` APIs to read command parameters and the `send(...)` APIs to write results, and finally `end_handler()`.
 It is also possible to make a handler behave differently in text and binary mode, e.g. by checking the `is_binary_mode()` and `is_text_mode()` ArduMon APIs.
 For example, a handler could stream a text response with VT100 control codes to update a live display on the terminal, but in binary mode it could instead send a stream of binary packets.
-The demo shows an example of this in the `AM_timer::get()` command.
+The demo shows an example like this in the `AM_Timer` class.

 ArduMon implements its own send and receive buffers, with sizes configurable at compile time, in addition to the serial send and recieve buffers built into the Arduino platform.